Marquesas Islands: Deconcentrated administrations

 Administratively, the Marquesas Islands form a deconcentrated subdivision of both the French central State and the government of French Polynesia.
 As a deconcentrated subdivision of the French central State, the Marquesas Islands form the administrative subdivision of the Marquesas (subdivision administrative des Marquises), one of French Polynesia's five administrative subdivisions.
 The head of the administrative subdivision of the Marquesas is the administrateur d'État ("State administrator"), generally simply known as administrateur, also sometimes called chef de la subdivision administrative ("head of the administrative subdivision").
 The administrateur is a civil servant under the authority of the High Commissioner of the French Republic in French Polynesia in Papeete.
-The administrateur and his staff sit in Taiohae, on the island of Nuku Hiva, which has become the administrative capital of the Marquesas Islands, having replaced Atuona on the island of Hiva ʻOa, which was previously the capital (although, in reverse to this general trend, Atuona was selected as the seat of the community of communes of the Marquesas Islands in 2010).
+The administrateur and his staff sit in Taioha'e, on the island of Nuku Hiva, which has become the administrative capital of the Marquesas Islands, having replaced Atuona on the island of Hiva ʻOa, which was previously the capital (although, in reverse to this general trend, Atuona was selected as the seat of the community of communes of the Marquesas Islands in 2010).

 Acting as the representative of the French central State and delegate of Papeete's High Commissioner, the administrateur of the Marquesas is in charge of: